learn-co-curriculum/cssi-prework-python-dictionaries/README.md

                             }
         }
 ```
-For example, to get the mayor of Chicago, we need to first index at the key 'chicago' which gives us a value which contains it's own dictionary of three key-value pairs.
+For example, to get the mayor of Chicago, we need to first index at the key 'chicago' which gives us a value which contains its own dictionary of three key-value pairs.
 To get to Rahm, we need to index again at the 'mayor' key.
 ```python
 city_info["chicago"]["mayor"]
 ```

 We can iterate through nested dictionaries just like with non-nested dictionaries.
-In the example elow city is a local variable for each city name (new_york, miami, los_angeles and chicago).
+In the example below, city is a local variable for each city name (new_york, miami, los_angeles, and chicago).
 When we want to print the website name, we index starting from the top - the dictionary name, followed by the first key (the cities) and the key we're looking for (website).
 Since city is a local variable that stores the name of each city as a string, we don't put it in single quotes.
 ```
 for city in city_info:
     print city_info[city]['website']